Nonfarm Payroll: What It Is and Its Effect On the Markets

 4 Figures From the NFP Report to Pay Attention To

-Investors look specifically at several figures within the jobs report:
+Investors may look at several specific figures within the jobs report to help inform their investment decisions:

 1. The Unemployment Rate